Latch93/MinecraftCrowdControl/Rules and Information.md

-# DISCLAIMER: Cooldown timers and cost of spawning/potion effects through donations are subject to change
+# 🔴 DISCLAIMER: Cooldown timers and cost of spawning/potion effects through donations are subject to change 🔴

-## List of commands
+## 🟣List of commands🟣
-### Commands and values passed are case-insensitive
+### 🏁 Commands and values passed are case-insensitive 🏁
 Command | Information | Usage/Example
 ------ | ------- | -------
 \|register | Registers a viewer so they can participate in chat | \|register